 Apple was thinking different

-Jobs’ high-profile response was perhaps the most interesting part of the story.
+Jobs’ high-profile response to Apple ditching Chiat/Day was perhaps the most interesting part of the story.
 By 1986, he had founded NeXT, which was working toward releasing its first computer.

 By taking out a full-page ad in The Wall Street Journal, Jobs issued a consoling message to Chiat/Day.
 At the same time, he shared his views on Apple’s future.
 The ad read: